Jentuuh/mcrt-draft/README.md

 # mcrt-draft
 Render engine implementation for my Master Thesis subject: A Scalable and Coherent Approach to Monte Carlo Path Tracing.
+This thesis explores an adaptation of the Monte-Carlo path tracing algorithm that makes it more modular and scalable for cloud environments.
+The proposed adaptation computes diffuse irradiance in texture space.
+This introduces aliasing and texture seam artifacts, which are visible in the screenshot.
+Solutions for these artifacts exist, but since the focus of this work was to investigate the performance of the proposed algorithm, these mitigations are not implemented here.

 # Setup and usage
 * Make `models/` directory in root folder (contains world models that will be loaded)